The Most-Visited Tourist Attraction In Every State

 Oklahoma: National Cowboy and Western Heritage Museum (Oklahoma City)

 Oklahoma's National Cowboy and Western Heritage Museum sees more than 10 million visitors walk through its doors every year.
 Operating since 1955, the museum's collections commemorate Western and Native American culture through exhibits of paintings, ceramics, movies, and more.
 There's even a dedicated "hall of fame" that highlights some of the most prominent actors who played in Western films, as well as rodeo stars.
-Visiting the museum costs $15 for an adult ticket, $10 for a student ticket, and $5 for children ages 6-12.
+Visiting the museum costs $20 for an adult ticket, $12 for a students and children ages 6-17, and $17 for seniors and military.

 Oregon: Multnomah Falls